web-deps/odom/docs/attributes.md

 ## `acom-presence`

 This is used to specify the conditional [Presence](conditionals.md#presence).
-For more on how it works and the values it takes, check out [Conditionals](conditionals.md#presence).
+For more on how it works and the values it takes, Refer to [Conditionals](conditionals.md#presence).

 ## `acom-scope`